bigfix/developer.bigfix.com/site/reference/world.md

 Returns the boolean `False`.

 {{#example}}
-Q: if false then &quot;What is going on?!&quot; else &quot;Looks false to me&quot;
+Q: if false then "What is going on?!" else "Looks false to me"
 A: Looks false to me
 {{/example}}